 As at December 31, 2023, the vendor allowance receivables amounted to EUR 674 million as disclosed in Note 18.
 Ahold Delhaize receives various types of vendor allowances.
 The most common allowances vendors offer are (i) volume allowances based on the quantity of products sold to customers or purchased from the vendor and (ii) promotional allowances, which relate to cooperative advertising and market development efforts.
-Volume allowances are recognized as a reduction of the cost of the related products as they are sold.
-Promotional allowances are recognized as a reduction of the cost of the related products when the Company has performed the activities specified in the contract with the vendor.
+Volume allowances are recognized as a reduction of the cost of the related products when the Company has performed the activities specified in the contract with the vendor.
 When vendor allowances cannot be specifically identified in the purchase price of products, this requires management to apply judgments and estimates, mainly relating to the timing of when performance obligations have been fulfilled, the volume of purchases that will be made during a period of time, the product remaining in ending inventory, and the probability that funds can be collected from vendors.